VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 Note that we are using an [early semantic versioning scheme](https://www.scala-lang.org/blog/2021/02/16/preventing-version-conflicts-with-versionscheme.html#early-semver-and-sbt-version-policy).

-### Github Releases
+### GitHub Releases

-Github Releases are done automatically - with settings defined in the [publish-release-config](.github/publish-release-config.yml) file.
+GitHub Releases are done automatically - with settings defined in the [publish-release-config](.github/publish-release-config.yml) file.
 Release is published when a new `vX.Y.Z` git tag is pushed.